 1. Crafting Our Bobby Pin Lock Picks

 Our first order of business is crafting our tools.
 Accomplishing the goal of picking a lock will require two things, a pick, and a tension wrench.
 The purpose of the pick, as we will see later, is to push a series of pins up and out-of-the-way so that they no longer block the lock’s plug from rotating.

 Note: While lock picking can be accomplished by means of a couple bobby pins, having the right tools will exponentially increase your success in both picking locks and developing your skills.
 A basic set of lock picks is a relatively low-cost investment compared to the cost of a locksmith and will include all the tools you need.
-A fantastic and extremely cheap starter set can be found on amazon.
-Additionally, if you want a more professional set, check out our store!
+A great example of a the perfect beginner lock pick set is the Peterson Ghost Set.

 However, if you wish to proceed MacGyver style, continue reading.